-There are two different shapes of breast implant available as seen in the diagram below: round and teardrop (anatomical).
+There are two different breast implant shapes available, as seen in the diagram below: round and teardrop (anatomical).

-Your surgeon will work with you to find the most suitable implant shape for you.
+The surgeon will work with each patient to find the most suitable implant shape for them.

-Round breast implants add volume to the upper and lower part of your breast.
+Round breast implants add volume to the upper and lower part of the breast.
 These give a fuller, more lifted breast appearance.

-Teardrop, or anatomical, implants add more volume to the lower part of your breast than the upper part.
+Teardrop, or anatomical, implants add more volume to the lower part of the breast than the upper part.
 This gives a more discreet look that is more in keeping with the natural shape of breasts.
-This is usually the preferred option for patients looking to achieve a more natural result from breast enlargement.
+This may be the preferred option for patients looking to achieve a more natural result from breast enlargement.

-What should I expect from my breast enlargement and uplift consultation?
+What to expect from breast enlargement and uplift consultation?

-Before your surgery, you will meet with your BAAPS/BAPRAS surgeon for your breast enlargement and uplift consultation.
+Before surgery, patients will meet with their BAAPS/BAPRAS surgeon for breast enlargement and uplift consultation.
 This will usually last from 15 minutes to 1 hour.
-During this time, your surgeon will ask you a number of questions to find out more information about you medically.
+During this time, the surgeon will ask a patient a number of questions to find out more information about them.
 They will discuss the procedure itself and its risks and complications.
-In addition, they will find out your personal goals for the surgery and ensure they are realistic.
-They may examine your breasts and ask for permission to take before and after pictures.
-Remember that you have have the right to say no if you do not feel comfortable with this.
-Your surgeon may ask you about:
+In addition, they will find out a patient's personal goals for the surgery and ensure they are realistic.
+They may examine a patient's breasts and ask for permission to take before and after pictures.
+Remember that patients have the right to say no if they do not feel comfortable with this.
+The surgeon may ask about:

-- Any medications you may take (these include prescribed, over-the-counter and herbal medications).
+- Any medications taken (these include prescribed, over-the-counter and herbal medications)

-During this consultation you will reveal a lot of personal information about yourself.
-We like to remind you that your surgeon is a professional doctor who must keep your private information confidential unless it poses a risk to you or others.
-Therefore, you can and we encourage you to be as open and honest with your surgeon as possible.
-As a result, they will be able to use the information you give to provide the best care which is suitable to you as an individual.
+During this consultation, patients will reveal a lot of personal information about themselves.
+Patients are reminded that surgeons are highly professional medical experts who must keep private information confidential unless it poses a risk to the patient or others.
+Therefore, it's recommended that patients be as open and honest with their surgeon as possible.
+As a result, they will be able to use the information given to provide the best care suitable for the patient.

-What questions should I ask during my breast enlargement and uplift consultation?
+What questions should patients ask during a breast enlargement & uplift consultation?

-Your breast enlargement and uplift consultation is also an opportunity for you to ask questions.
-You may like to spend some time thinking about things you would like to know before you go to this meeting.
-Furthermore, you may find it useful to write your questions down.
-This way, you will be less likely to forget to ask something that is important to you.
-Below, we have composed a list of questions you may like to ask your surgeon on the day but feel free to add any more to your list that you can think of.
+Breast enlargement and uplift consultation is also an opportunity for patients to ask questions.
+Patients may like to spend some time thinking about things they'd like to know before going to this meeting.
+Furthermore, patients may find it useful to write questions down.
+This way, they'll be less likely to forget to ask something important to them.
+Below is a composed list of questions patients often ask surgeons on the day of the consultation:

 - Are my goals for this procedure realistic?